BBQ Chicken: From Grill to Table in Minutes

 1. Grilling: The Quick and Hot Approach

-- Grilling usually just takes a few minutes on each side.
+- Grilled usually takes a few minutes on each side.

 - Direct heat produces that lovely char and sear.